subakva/niarevo/README.markdown

     * Automatic markdown formatting
     * Showing a list of dreams
     * Import data from the previous version
+  * Tags
+    * Browsing dreams by tags
+    * Ability to tag for content or context
   * RSS Feeds
     * For anonymous dreams
     * For a user